Busted-pinch/AmbedkarGPT-Intern-Task/README.md

-# 🚀 AI Speech Summarizer Agent
+# 🚀 AI Text File Based Query Processing Agent
 ### *RAG-Based · Fully Local · Powered by Ollama + Mistral + ChromaDB*

-This project is a **production-grade AI Speech Summarization Agent** that reads long text, chunks it, embeds it, performs semantic retrieval using ChromaDB, and generates accurate summaries using **Mistral LLM through Ollama** — all running **locally** and fully containerized with Docker Compose.
+This project is a **production-grade AI Speech processing Agent** that reads long text, chunks it, embeds it, performs semantic retrieval using ChromaDB, and generates accurate query response using **Mistral LLM through Ollama** — all running **locally** and fully containerized with Docker Compose.

 ---